 Office of Program Enforcement

-This Office of Program Enforcement provides legal services to the Departmental Enforcement Center as well as coordinates and handles affirmative litigation and administrative actions for other HUD offices.
-It is divided into an Administrative Proceedings Division and a Program Enforcement Division.
-The Office performs the legal functions necessary for enforcing the Department's statutory, regulatory, and contractual rights against those who participate in HUD programs.
-This work involves many program areas, including Multifamily and Single Family Housing, Public and Indian Housing, and Community Planning and Development.
-The Office also provides counsel to the Mortgagee Review Board, an entity made up of senior HUD officials, which is authorized to issue sanctions against FHA approved lenders.
+The Office of Program Enforcement provides legal services to the Departmental Enforcement Center, and coordinates and handles affirmative litigation and administrative actions for other HUD offices.
+The Office is divided into an Administrative Proceedings Division and a Program Enforcement Division.
+The Office performs the legal functions necessary to enforce statutory and regulatory requirements and other directives of the Department’s programs, and the contractual obligations of those who participate in HUD programs.
+The Office serves many program areas, including Multifamily and Single Family Housing, Public and Indian Housing, and Community Planning and Development.
+The Office also provides counsel to the Mortgagee Review Board, which is authorized to impose civil money penalties and take administrative actions against FHA-approved lenders or mortgagees.